ucsb-cs156/w22/_lectures/lect18.md

 * Too big
 * Too vague

-And it would miss the point of the assignment, which is to be a *gentle* introduction to the backend.
+And it would miss the point of the assignment, which is to be a *gentle* introduction to the frontend.

 I am going through the various React tasks for team02 to ensure that
 * The amount of work is reasonable